Skip to content

 Create Script

-Click on the Test shortcut in the main toolbar, and Rapise will display the Main.js file.
+Click the Test shortcut in the main toolbar, and Rapise will display the Main.js file.

 In the main Rapise test script file, you will see the following generated: